eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

 8.  **Monitor Backend Logs for Deeper Clues.**
     -   Logs can provide more detailed error information if an API call behaves unexpectedly.

+9.  **Give TTS Enough Time to Speak!
+(Crucial for `send-message`)**
+    -   The `send-message` command is non-blocking.
+This means the script or control flow will continue immediately after the command is sent, *not* after the Text-to-Speech (TTS) has finished speaking.
+    -   You **MUST** use `sleep` (or equivalent pauses in your control logic) to allow sufficient time for the character to actually say the entire `content`.
+    -   For longer sentences, this `sleep` duration needs to be correspondingly longer.
+The `duration` field in a paired `emotion-trajectory` can be a hint, but the actual TTS length can vary. **When in doubt, provide a more generous `sleep` duration.** Insufficient sleep will result in speech being cut off.
+    -   **Example from a working script (`meta_self.sh`):** A scene with a moderately long sentence, emotion, camera transition, and BGM change was allocated a `sleep 17` at the end of its command block to ensure everything, especially the full speech, completed before the next scene began.

+10. **Pace Your Commands, Especially Around TTS.**
+    -   Avoid firing off a dense burst of commands immediately after a `send-message`, especially if that speech is critical.
+    -   If a `send-message` is followed by many other visual or audio commands, the TTS might get "swamped" or its initiation might fail.
+    -   **Consider adding short `sleep` pauses (e.g., `sleep 0.5` to `sleep 2.0`) immediately after `send-message` and its paired `emotion-trajectory` *before* a rapid sequence of other commands.** This gives the TTS system a moment to initialize.
+    -   Also, ensure that complex scenes have fully resolved (with adequate `sleep` at the end of their command block) before initiating new scenes, especially new `send-message` commands.
+This prevents a backlog or resource contention on the frontend/backend.

 ##🎬 Working Examples: Bringing it All Together

 **Example 1: The CORE - Synchronized Speech & Emotion (CRITICAL!)**